ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

-# Google Colab Non WebUI Stable Diffusion XL Image Generator
+# Google Colab Non WebUI Stable Diffusion XL Image Generator (Legacy Version)

 This is a simple Google Colab notebook made by an 18-years-old junior programmer for generating images using Stable Diffusion XL.